 When the Emergency Management – Homeland Security Journey Ended and Began

 “A legacy is now in Motion.”

 Texas Southern University is the first and only university in Texas, to offer a Bachelor of Science in the field of Emergency Management – Homeland Security, (EM-HS).
-There were two journeys within the university and externally a six-year journey from 2007 to 2013.
+There were two journeys, one within the ranks of the university and two an external six-year journey from 2007 to 2013, encouring the univerity to take this step.
 On August 23, 2013, Texas Southern University completed the first phase of the journey and had the inaugural ceremony marking this historic moment in the Mc Coy Auditorium.

 Charity Productions was the coordinator of the event and sent invitations to members of the EH-HS communities.
 There were two professionals representing two giant HS-EM institutions requested as speakers, that would properly stamp this moment in emergency management chronicles – Tony Russell, Superintendent EMI, and Hank Lawson, Director of Training NERTC, Texas A & M University System.
 Also invited was Major Done, Director of Lamar Institute of Technology’s Homeland Security Two-Year Degree Program (LIT).
 The invitation was sent with the notion that an articulation agreement or feeder pattern relationship with LIT graduating students would evolve.
 LIT was the first Two-Year Homeland Security degree program in Texas.